 To integrate sex and gender knowledge into medical education and practice to improve healthcare for all.

-The SGWHC will fulfill our vision by endeavoring to:
+The SGWHC will fulfill our vision by:

 · Providing a digital library of evidence-based sex and gender educational resources

 · Increasing awareness that sex and gender matters for individuals, clinical outcomes, and in health systems

 · Promoting sex and gender related collaborations among diverse groups and individuals

 The SGWHC efforts are possible through the generosity of our Founding Partners: American Medical Women’s Association, the American College of Women’s Health Physicians, and the Society of Women’s Health Research.